 It is like a parent telling a five-year old who doesn’t understand a lot about life not to do something, and the five-year old trusting the parent obeys, and is saved from danger.

-I am sure we can all agree that there are lots of things going on that we don’t understand.
-So seeking guidance from God is so important; and this includes seeking guidance in God’s word.
+With so much happening that is not understood, seeking God’s guidance is so important; and this includes seeking guidance in God’s word.
 In Psalm 119:105 we are told: ‘Thy word is a lamp unto my feet, and a light unto my path’ (KJV).

 The song ‘All the way my Savior Leads me’ is one of my favorite hymns.
 It was written by Fanny Crosby in 1875.
 I learned that Fanny Crosby did not have physical eyesight, but she understood the importance of having spiritual vision, which we also need today.